 Having just finished paying billions of dollars in settlements for its metallic hip implants, Johnson & Johnson’s DePuy/Synthes Orthopedics brand now faces a new wave of cases for its popular Attune knee implant.

 The Attune was billed as the single largest research & development project ever for DePuy Synthes when it was launched in 2013.
-Since then, reports have suggested the devices often fail early due to improper bonding with lower leg bones.
+Since then, reports have suggested the devices often fail early due to tibial de-bonding with lower leg bones.
 This leads to painful revision surgery much earlier than expected.

 DePuy has sold an estimated 60,000 Attune knee implants.
 Based on this, lawyers estimate thousands of patients bearing device failure injuries may file lawsuits in 2018.